SylvainGa/BatteryMonitor/README.md

 ## Changelog
 **V1.8.0 Added the following**
 - Holding your finger on the screen will show a popup about that specific point.
 Works better if you zoom in to get a more precise location under your finger, espcially on small screen like my Fenix 7S Pro.
 Touch the screen to make disappear.
+- While the popup is shown, holding your finger on the screen again will set a marker at that point.
+This uses the two marker points introduced in 1.6.0.
+Unlikes the Marker screen though, when both markers are set, although it will also clear both original markers, a new marker will also be set.
+- The marker bars are now only shown for the active markers.

 **V1.7.0 Added the following**
 - Now uses the builtin page indicators for devices with CIQ 3.4 and above.